-

 Did You Know?

-The American Kennel Club recognized the Entlebucher Mountain Dog in 2011 as a member of the Herding Group.
+The American Kennel Club started recording this breed in the Foundation Stock Service in 2000.
+The Entlebucher Mountain Dog achieved full recognition in 2011 as a member of the Herding Group.
 They can still be found guarding and herding cattle and working on the farm, but they are most commonly found as a lively family companion.

 The Entlebucher Mountain Dog is a moderately adaptable dog breed.
 Due to their high energy and need for a job, they do not tend to adapt well to apartment living and tend to be better suited to larger homes with fenced-in yards and room to run.

 As an alpine mountain dog, this dog breed handles the cold well.
 They do tend to be more sensitive to heat.
-Although they are independent problem solvers, they do not like to be left alone for long periods of time.
+Although they are independent problem solvers, they bond closely with their families, thrive on attention from them, and do not like to be left alone for long periods of time.

 Responsible breeders will be screening their stock for these issues to avoid passing them on to puppies, so don’t be afraid to ask questions.
-Talk to the breeder about the genetic history of the parents and ask them about any relevant health clearances or test results.
+Talk to the breeder about the genetic history of the parents and ask them about any relevant health clearances or test results that have been done.

-The Entlebucher Mountain Dog is a moderately trainable dog breed.
+The Entlebucher Mountain Dog is a highly trainable dog breed.
 They are high-energy working dogs that are happiest when they have a job to do.
-Although they are highly intelligent and pick up on things quickly, their high energy and independence can be an obstacle for inexperienced dog owners.
+Although they are highly intelligent and pick up on things quickly, this also means that they get bored easily.
+Their high energy and independence can be an obstacle for inexperienced dog owners.

-Novice dog owners interested in an Entlebucher Mountain Dog will want to enroll in puppy training and obedience classes or employ the help of a professional trainer to make sure they have the skills and tools to handle a high-energy working dog with an independent streak.
-Training methods should be kept positive and activities should be varied and fun to keep this dog engaged and interested.
+Novice dog owners interested in an Entlebucher Mountain Dog will want to enroll in puppy training classes or employ the help of a professional trainer to make sure they have the skills and tools to handle a high-energy working dog with an independent streak.
+Training methods should be kept positive and activities should be varied and fun to keep your dog engaged during training sessions and interested.

 Although Entlebucher Mountain Dogs have a double coat, it is short and requires minimal grooming.
 Bathing is only required on occasion with wipe-downs in between to keep their coat fresh.
 However, they will shed despite their short coat.
-A thick bristle brush and a stripping comb are great tools to have on hand and to use a few times a week to help manage their coat and keep shedding under control.
+A thick bristle brush, a stripping comb, and a hound or grooming glove are great dog grooming brushes to have on hand and to use a few times a week to help manage their coat and keep shedding under control.

 In addition to coat care, you will also need to care for your Entlebucher Mountain Dog’s ears, nails, and teeth.
 Plan to check your dog’s ears on a weekly basis to ensure they are clean, clear, and dry.
 Floppy ears tend to trap moisture, dirt, and debris more than ears that stick up all the time, which makes them more prone to ear infections.
 But, checking and carefully cleaning your dog’s ears regularly can help keep them healthy.

 Good dental care is also important.
 Active gum disease is one of the most common health issues in dogs, but it is also preventable.
-Proper dental care for dogs like brushing your dog’s teeth or using an enzyme toothpaste every day is ideal for preventing the tartar and plaque buildup that leads to painful dental diseases like gum disease and tooth decay.
+Proper dental care for dogs like brushing your dog’s teeth or using an enzyme toothpaste every day, in addition to cleanings at the vet when needed, is ideal for preventing the tartar and plaque buildup that leads to painful dental diseases like gum disease and tooth decay.

 The Entlebucher Mountain Dog is a high-energy working dog that needs a lot of exercise and mental stimulation to stay happy and healthy.
 These dogs are happiest when they have a job to do and are working hard.